indrajeet-cspl/openai-chat-assignment/README.md

         npm install

+3. Create a .env inside the frontend folder.
+Add the variable:

+    -   VITE_BACKEND_URL (Default is http://localhost:8000)

-3. Run the development server:
+4. Run the development server:

         npm run dev

-4. Open `http://localhost:5173` in your browser.
+5. Open `http://localhost:5173` in your browser.